xcart/xcart-docs/_pages/kb_en/modules/horizontal_flyout_categories_menu.md

 order: 145
 published: true
 ---
-[Horizontal Flyout Categories Menu module](https://market.x-cart.com/addons/horizontal-flyout-categories-menu.html "Horizontal Flyout Categories Menu") moves the categories list to the horizontal bar with a drop-down menu.
-The module is included into the X-Cart Ultimate edition and is paid for X-Cart Business and Multivendor.
+The addon [Horizontal Flyout Categories Menu](https://market.x-cart.com/addons/horizontal-flyout-categories-menu.html "Horizontal Flyout Categories Menu") moves the categories list to the horizontal bar with a drop-down menu.

-To install the module follow the instructions from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the instructions from {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-When installed and enabled proceed to the module settings page to configure it.
+When installed and enabled proceed to the addon settings page to configure it.

 ![hfcm-installed.png]({{site.baseurl}}/attachments/ref_1mFs8c7N/hfcm-installed.png)

-The module settings page is devided into 3 sections:
+The addon settings page is devided into three sections:

 * **"Single-column" layout settings section**